 - Urethane: Chemical solvent resistant, hard and durable.

-- Parylene: Dielectric, non-conductive, assures device can function under extreme temperatures.
+- Parylene: Dielectric, non-conductive, assures the device can function under extreme temperatures.

 Parylene conformal coatings are the most versatile of the three and are recommended for military applications.
 Military electronics need to be able to function under all kinds of circumstances and must be protected from environmental threats reliably.
 Parylene is applied in a vapor form which means it can reach all areas of the surface without leaving any spaces unprotected.